Walk to school is 'like the Hunger Games' says a Sheffield mum fearful of tragedy

-Ecclesall Primary School: Mum fears a child will die before action is taken on 'mental' parking on school run
+Ecclesall Primary School: Mum fears a child will die before action taken on 'ridiculous' parking on school run

 The school has been accused of not engaging with parents concerned about the vans and large cars coming to pick up and drop off children.